DevvVision/Perfect-Piano-Automation/README.md

-Perfect Piano Game Automation
+🎹 Perfect Piano Game Automation
-This project automates the gameplay of Perfect Piano using Python.
-The automation detects on-screen visual cues and simulates key presses to achieve a high score.
-The script leverages the power of OpenCV, PyAutoGUI, NumPy, and MSS to capture specific regions of the screen, process the pixel data, and press the corresponding keys in real-time.
+This project automates the gameplay of Perfect Piano using Python, allowing you to achieve high scores without manual interaction.
+The automation monitors specific regions on the screen, processes pixel data, and simulates key presses in real-time to play the game.

-Key Features
+🚀 Key Features
-Real-time Screen Monitoring: The script continuously monitors predefined screen regions.
+Real-time Screen Monitoring: Continuously monitors predefined screen regions to detect visual cues.
-Key Press Simulation: Based on the pixel data, it simulates key presses ('f', 'g', 'h', 'j').
+Key Press Simulation: Simulates key presses ('f', 'g', 'h', 'j') based on pixel data.
-Automated Game Play: The script simulates perfect key presses to play the game automatically.
+Automated Gameplay: Plays the Perfect Piano game automatically by pressing the correct keys at the right time.
-Multithreading: The program uses multithreading to monitor multiple regions and simulate key presses simultaneously.
+Multithreading: Uses multithreading to monitor multiple regions and simulate key presses simultaneously.
-How It Works
+🧠 How It Works
+Screen Monitoring: The script captures specific regions of the screen where keys need to be pressed.
+Image Processing: Using OpenCV, the captured images are converted to grayscale and flattened for pixel analysis.
+Pixel Detection: The script checks if pixel intensity falls within a predefined range to determine if a key press is needed.
+Simulating Key Presses: Once the necessary condition is met, PyAutoGUI simulates the corresponding key press ('f', 'g', 'h', 'j').
-The script monitors different regions of the screen to detect changes in pixel intensity.
+Multithreaded Execution: The script runs four threads simultaneously, each handling a different region of the screen to monitor and simulate key presses efficiently.
-When a specific intensity range (indicating the need to press a key) is detected in the region, it simulates a key press.
-The program uses OpenCV to process the images and PyAutoGUI to simulate the key presses based on the detected pixels.
-Requirements
+🖥️ Requirements
-Before running the code, ensure you have the following Python libraries installed:
+To run the project, make sure you have the following Python libraries installed:

-pyautogui
-cv2 (OpenCV)
-numpy
-mss
-threading (Python's standard library)
+pyautogui: To simulate keyboard presses. opencv-python (cv2): For image processing.
+numpy: To handle pixel data.
+mss: For fast and efficient screen capturing.
+threading: For multithreaded execution (built-in Python library).
-You can install the required libraries using pip:
+You can install the dependencies using pip:

 bash
 Copy code
 pip install pyautogui opencv-python numpy mss
-How to Run
+📄 How to Run
-Clone the repository:
+Clone the Repository
+First, clone the repository to your local machine:

 bash
 Copy code
 git clone https://github.com/YourUsername/Perfect-Piano-Automation.git
+Navigate to the Project Directory
-Navigate to the project directory:
+Move into the project directory:

 bash
 Copy code
 cd Perfect-Piano-Automation
-Run the script:
+Run the Script
+Finally, run the Python script to start automating the game:

 bash
 Copy code
 python perfect_piano_automation.py
-The script will start monitoring specific regions of the screen and simulate the key presses based on the detected visual cues.

-Scoring Achieved
+🏆 Achieved Score
-This automation has successfully achieved a score of 7200 in the Perfect Piano game.
-The high score demonstrates the effectiveness of this automation for consistent, high-level gameplay.
+This automation has successfully achieved a score of 7200 in the Perfect Piano game! 🎉

-Notes
+The program plays the game flawlessly by detecting the right time to press the keys, resulting in a high score.

+⚙️ Configuration
-You may need to adjust the region coordinates in the script to fit the screen resolution or window size of Perfect Piano.
+You may need to tweak the region coordinates based on your screen resolution or the game's window size.
+The regions are defined in the script as (x, y, width, height) and correspond to areas where key presses need to be simulated.

-The automation relies on specific pixel intensities; therefore, if the game's visuals change (e.g., different themes or designs), the pixel intensity thresholds might need adjustments.
+📸 Screenshot of Automation in Action

+Image showing the automation process in action (replace with your actual screenshot)

-License
+📜 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-Acknowledgements
+🙏 Acknowledgements
 OpenCV: For image processing.
-PyAutoGUI: For simulating key presses.
+PyAutoGUI: For simulating keyboard presses.
-MSS: For efficient screen capturing.
+MSS: For fast and efficient screen capturing.
+Threading: For concurrent execution of multiple tasks.
+🚀 Let's Play Perfect Piano!
+Feel free to fork this repo and improve the automation.
+You can tweak the pixel detection thresholds, add more regions to monitor, or even improve the game-play strategy.